ICRAR/daliuge/docs/managers.rst

 Data Island DROP Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^

-*Data Island DROP Managers* sit on top of Node DROP Managers.
+*Data Island DROP Managers* sit on top of the Node DROP Managers.
 They follow the assumed topology where a set of nodes is grouped into a logical *Data Island*.
 The Data Island DROP Manager is the public interface of the whole Data Island to external users, relaying messages to the individual Node DROP Managers as